bepronetwork/grants-program/applications/Un1ke.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**  Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+ Nelson, found out the information in a telegram group and started a discussion with Filipe.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 * Work you have already done.
+ We will have our beta website on in the 15th August we can share it at the time.
 * Wheter there are any other teams who have already contributed (financially) to the project.
 * Previous grants you may have applied for.
+We started the project like 3 months ago, we weren´t looking for nothing but sometimes magic happens!